Culturally Relevant Teaching in Mathematics

 Instead of a uniform approach to CRT, we need to consider the students in front of us carefully.
 We can all bring culturally relevant and responsive mathematics to life in our classrooms through deep reflection and consideration.

 Want more?
-Be one of the first to read our concept paper about three foundational moves required for equitable mathematics instruction: Join the interest list today.
+Read our concept paper about three foundational moves required for equitable mathematics instruction.